AdobeDocs/cai-soft-binding-api/src/pages/index.md

 print(f"Base64 encoded watermark: {encoded_string}")
 ```

-Then using the base64-encoded watermark (with "2*" prepended),
+Then using the base64-encoded watermark (with "2*" prepended), use the `/matches/byContent` route with the the value of `encoded_string` to fetch the manifest IDs that match the watermark.

-the value of `encoded_string` in the example code above, use the `/matches/byContent` route to fetch the manifest IDs that match the watermark.
+For example:

 ```sh
 curl -X POST \